marecare97/marecare97/README.md

 ## Hi there 👋
-My name is Marko and I am iOS developer
+My name is Marko and I am an iOS developer

 - 🔭 I’m currently working on large commercial projects using SwiftUI and CLEAN
 - 🌱 I’m currently learning Combine
-- 📫 How to reach me: https://www.linkedin.com/in/marko-sentivanac/
+- 📫 How to reach me: https://www.linkedin.com/in/marko-sentivanac

 <!--
 **marecare97/marecare97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.